AlexanderOtavka/AlexanderOtavka.github.io/index.md

 title: Home
 ---

-# Welcome to My Blog

-Hi, I'm Zander Otavka, a Software Engineer and Blogger.
+Hi, I'm Zander Otavka, a Software Engineer, and lately a Blogger.
 Welcome to my personal blog where I share my thoughts on software development, technology, and more.

 ## About Me

 I have experience in various fields including software engineering, data science, and security.
 I enjoy learning new technologies and sharing my knowledge with others.

 ## Recent Posts